nikhilbhavikatti/nikhilbhavikatti.github.io/_posts/2024-11-08-blog-galaxy.md

 KID is a metric similar to FID but employs a kernel-based approach, making it more reliable for small datasets.
 Like FID, it compares feature representations of real and generated images extracted using a pre-trained network (e.g., InceptionV3), with lower KID values indicating higher similarity.
 Unlike FID, KID does not assume the data follows a Gaussian distribution and uses an unbiased estimator, which enhances its robustness and accuracy, particularly when working with limited data.
 These advantages make KID a valuable alternative for evaluating generative models, especially in scenarios where dataset size or distribution assumptions might limit the effectiveness of other metrics.

 ## Results
-This section presents the performance of the generative models—StyleGAN, ALAEs, and VAEs—across the datasets (Sérsic profiles, COSMOS, and SKIRT) and metrics.
+This section presents the performance of the generative models - StyleGAN, ALAEs, and VAEs - across the datasets (Sérsic profiles, COSMOS, and SKIRT) and metrics.
 Quantitative results are supported by tables, followed by a detailed description.

 ### Morphological Properties
 Performance Table: Wasserstein Distance (Lower is Better)